OpenLiberty/open-liberty-operator/README.md

 # Open Liberty Operator

-The Open Liberty Operator can be used to deploy and manage applications running on Open Liberty into [OKD](https://www.okd.io/) or [OpenShift](https://www.openshift.com/) clusters.
+The Open Liberty Operator can be used to deploy and manage applications running on Open Liberty or WebSphere Liberty into Kubernetes-based platforms, such as [Red Hat OpenShift](https://www.openshift.com/).
 You can also perform Day-2 operations such as gathering traces and dumps using the operator.

 If there's a certain functionality you would like to see or a bug you would like to report, please use our [issues tab](https://github.com/OpenLiberty/open-liberty-operator/issues) to get in contact with us.